Top of the pageCheck Your Symptoms

 If a poisoning was intentional, first get help as described above.
 Then check your local phone book or provincial website for suicide resources on getting help in your area.

-doctor or the poison control centre about seeking medical evaluation.
+Follow the instructions you received from your doctor or the poison control centre about seeking medical evaluation.
 Call your doctor if any of the following occurs during home treatment:

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-doctor treat poisoning by being prepared to answer the following questions.
+You can help your doctor treat poisoning by being prepared to answer the following questions.
 Be sure to bring the poisonous substance with you.

 To learn more about Healthwise, visit Healthwise.org.

-© 1995-2017 Healthwise, Incorporated.
+© 1995-2021 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.